Amitendra1992/Todo-app/README.md

-# Todo app functionality
+# Todo app

-A basic todo app functionality using HTML and JavaScript.
+A basic todo app with HTML and JavaScript